taramla/cs371f20p2b-taramla/README.md

 # Overview
-ATTEMPTED extra credit: standard deviation
+REATTEMPTED extra credit: standard deviation works for window sizes that are specified in Run>LineCountFunctionalModular>Program Arguments

 Examples of using Scala iterators to implement efficient Unix-style filters.